 Place all of the ingredients in a small bowl and mix thoroughly.
 Taste and re-season if necessary.
 Place in the refrigerator for flavors to mingle.

 Back to the clams…

-Heat a bit of olive oil and butter in a large skillet over medium high heat.
+Heat a bit of olive oil and butter in a large skillet over medium-high heat.
 Once the pan is HOT, add the clams, cooking a few at a time.
-Cook for 1-2 minutes on each side until golden brown, don’t over cook or they will be tough.
+Cook for 1-2 minutes on each side until golden brown, don’t overcook or they will be tough.
 You will need to add more oil and butter when you add the additional clams to the pan.
-Drain on a paper towel then serve with fresh lemon, cocktail sauce and tarter sauce.
+Drain on a paper towel then serve with fresh lemon, cocktail sauce, and tartar sauce.
 Enjoy.

 Note: I am leaving the amount of butter and oil up to you.
 I didn’t measure, I just did it by eye.
 I tried not to use too much because I didn’t want them to be greasy but enough to give them a beautiful golden color.

 If you are not reading this post on https://www.fortheloveofcooking.net/ then the site you are reading is using illegally copied material from my site.
 These recipes and photographs are copyrighted and are the property of For the Love of Cooking.

 Time to vent.
 I found out today (thank you so much for your help Kathy) that my blog has been the victim of many blog scrapers.
 Not only are they taking my entire posts, recipes, and photos but they are not giving me credit or a link back to my site.
 They are using my recipes as their own to make money.
 It’s not just a couple of recipes but at least four different sites have nearly EVERY single recipe and photo that I have ever posted.
 It’s discouraging, frustrating, and hurtful that they would try to get credit for my recipes and photos.
 I love this food blog very much and I work hard to maintain it.
 It’s upsetting to me that people would do this just to make money.
 Does anyone know what I can do to prevent this from happening?